 team-building exercise, cultural and social activities and counseling sessions.

-Resource Center established this scholarship fund to assist all Latino students at
+Center established this scholarship fund to assist all Latino students at CSU.
+Beginning

-CSU.
-Beginning in 2003, we embarked on an ambitious campaign to raise the financial
+in 2003, we embarked on an ambitious campaign to raise the financial resources to

-resources to support our deserving Latino students.
-With your help, we want to
+support our deserving Latino students.
+With your help, we want to ensure that these

-ensure that these students fulfill their academic potential and realize their dream
+students fulfill their academic potential and realize their dream of completing their

 In line with its mission, the LRC provides a number of Cultural Events & Activities

 for prospective and current students and the CSU community at large.
 We are currently